wwwwwwzh/Notes/Logs.md

 - foundations of classical mechanics and control (differential equation and signal processing)
 - stochastic processes (brownian physics, quantum, theory of probability, laws of statistics, stochastic differential equations)
 - statistical mechanics (entropy models, physical and computational models)

+## Dec 2024
+- when moving out, had dinner for consecutive nights with friends and lots of physical activity while moving out. there was brief periods of normality coming back at night when i feel everything is good and exciting, so it's in fact important to talk in person with groups of people, as this is me.
+This actually happened last time beginning of semester but it's interesting I can't remember it vividly.
+By vivid memory, I mean the desire to recall it and the accompanying happiness that's usually associated with all memory.
+My last vivid memory seems to be Siggraph.
+So it's likely that beginning of 2024 events did impact the memory structure.
+I also proved that memory can in fact be eliminated or altered after extremely strong emotional manipulation.
+The M+2 effect is still there.
+Also the music stimulation works stochastically so would be interesting to see how exactly stimullting music "resonate" with brain.

+# Tracks
+## Economics
+- finiancial intro (mathematical finance, Paul Wilmott on quantitative finance)
+- modeling (brownian motion calculus)

+## Statistics
+### Traditional
+- naked statistics

+###
+## Programming

+## AI
+- RL
+- Hinton Youtube class
+- cs229 notes (traditional methods)

+## Computational Neuroscience
+- dynamics (after Chaos book, read we are electric, rythms of brain (if problems, read also system dynamics), Neurodynamics)
+-

+## Physics
+- Feynman
+- Taylor Hamilton chapter and profoundphysics book
+- relativity (einstein and einstein book)

+# Periodiciity
+- 10.15 (2): ate before sleep 10:30, had phone call with lhl.
+- 10.16 (3, 4.56-0.54): energetic, watched, back workout, run aborted due to cold air
+- 10.17 (4 Fall break, 5.41-1.11): very drowsy, m, late lunch, feels like there's a diminished part of brain constantly operating but not very efficiient, can't easily stop it either, loss of motivation at all things
+- 10.18 (5, 6.41-0.44): very concentrated, wet feet, not sleepy throughout day but tired in the afternoon.
+Did some workout but didn't run much due to dry air.
+Ate at night 9:35
+- 10.24 (4, m, chase): feeling good
+- 10.25 (5, milk and sqm): tired for no obvious reason
+- 10.26 (6, reality fest, milk and sqm): sleep late and extremely tired after coming back
+- 10.27 (7, m, cold): not well even with mega and m late afternoon feel better  afterwards
+- 10.28

 # Ideas